WiolaWysopal/TickTrack/README.md

 - `Node.js` / `npm` – dependency and script management

+- `Cloudflare` – domain management with DNS, SSL and performance optimizations

 ## 🤖 Creating Prompts in `Bolt.new`

 `Bolt.new` allows rapid prototyping of UI components and app logic using AI-generated prompts.
 Here’s a quick guide to creating effective prompts: